oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

   </copy>
   ```

-> **Note:** The command above can be used on an OCI compute instance with an OCI File System Storage NFS mount to move the data from OCI File System Storage Service into an OCI Object Storage bucket
+> **Note:** The command above can be used for on-prem local file systems, on-prem NFS file systems, and on an OCI compute instance with an OCI File System Storage NFS mount to move the data from OCI File System Storage Service into an OCI Object Storage bucket

 Output should look similar to the following: